 - In a large bowl with a stand or hand mixer, blend butter and sugar until light and fluffy, about 3 minutes.
 Then add vanilla, 1 egg and orange juice and combine.
 Then add flour, baking powder and salt and mix just until combined.
 Dough should be slightly sticky.

-- Form dough into a large ball, cover with plastic wrap and chill overnight.
+- Form dough into a large ball, cover with plastic wrap and chill overnight or at least 2 hours.

 - When you are ready to make your hamantaschen, preheat your oven to 350 degrees F and roll out the dough on a floured surface until it is ⅛ inch thick.
 Use a 3-inch circle cookie cutter to cut circles in the dough.
 The top of a wine glass works too!
 Roll out the scraps and recut into circles.